Unusual Options Activity Insight: VanEck Vectors Junior Gold Miners ETF | Benzinga

 Unusual Options Activity Insight: VanEck Vectors Junior Gold Miners ETF

-Shares of VanEck Vectors Junior Gold Miners ETF (NYSE:GDXJ) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $46.09.
+Shares of VanEck Vectors Junior Gold Miners ETF (NYSE:GDXJ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $41.79.

 - Sentiment: BULLISH